-This is something that happens often with pension income of retirees who have moved to France and are resident in France.
+This is something that happens often with pension income of retirees who have moved to France.
 Assuming it is not a UK government service pension, the double tax agreement states that it is taxable in your country of residence.
 If you are resident in France, then it is taxable in France, not the UK.
 There is a procedure in place for notifying the UK tax authorities who can issue an NT PAYE code (NT for ‘no tax’); the pension provider should not deduct tax at source thereafter.
 Failing that, you can file a UK tax return to claim back the tax that was deducted in the UK.

 This is a dangerous line of thinking.
 As mentioned, deliberately not declaring income in either country is tax evasion which carries stiff penalties.
 Firstly, whether you ‘get away with it’ is in a sense irrelevant; most people consider themselves to be law abiding and should therefore do things properly if they wish to stay on the right side of the law.
 Secondly, there are many ways the tax authorities can discover undeclared income: tip-offs from disgruntled neighbours, third-party information for example estate agents managing a rental property, land registry data, obtaining information on social media and websites used for advertising rental property, cooperation between overseas tax authorities through formal international agreements.